redjack/rflow/README.md

 * __Port__ - a named entity on each component that is responsible for receiving data (and input port) or sending data (and output port).
-  Ports can be "keyed" or "indexed" to allow better multiplexing of messages out/in a single port, as well as allow a single port to be accessed by an array.
+  Ports can be 'keyed' or 'indexed' to allow better multiplexing of messages out/in a single port, as well as allow a single port to be accessed by an array.